evilc3/Qubitrics_NER/README.md

 There are two architectures LSTMS and Bert Models used.

-1. LSTMS
+1. LSTM
     1. A small model with 2 lstm layer and final output layer: 76 % on the leaderboard.
     2. A deep model with 3 lstm layers + dropout and 2 hidden layers: 77.5 % on the leaderboard

 2. Bert Model
     1. Model 1 :  Using the pretrained bert model as an embedding with a  lstm layer.